buddypress/bp-blocks/add-ons/bp-search-block/readme.txt

 == Upgrade Notice ==

+= 1.1.0 =
+- Requires BuddyPress 11.0.0.

 = 1.0.0 =
 Initial version of the Search Block, no upgrade needed.

 == Changelog ==

+= 1.1.0 =
+- Requires BuddyPress 11.0.0.
+- Makes sure the Blogs search is only available on Multisite configs.

 = 1.0.0 =
 Initial version of the Search Block.